JuliaDynamics/DrWatson.jl/docs/src/project.md

 initialize_project
 ```

+### Including Julia packages in `src`
+Notice that the project initialized by DrWatson does not represent a Julia package.
+It represents a scientific project.
+That being said, it is often the case that you want to develop normal Julia Modules inside your project, so that you can later use them in your code with `using PackageName`.
+The proper way to do this is to initialize Julia packages, using the package manager, inside the `src` folder, using these steps:

+1. Active your project that uses DrWatson.
+2. Change directory to the project's `src` folder.
+3. Go into package mode and initialize a package with the name that you want: `generate PackageName`
+4. `dev` the local path to `PackageName` using the package manager , e.g. `dev PackageName`.
+Notice that this command uses a local path, see this PR for more details: https://github.com/JuliaLang/Pkg.jl/pull/1215

 ## Activating a Project
 This part of DrWatson's functionality requires you to have your scientific project (and as a consequence, the Julia project) activated.
 This can be done in multiple ways: